 I talked a lot of shit about this movie.
 I saw the Tobey Maguire Spider-Man trilogy in theaters, back in the ancient, pre-YouTube days, and suffered through the Andrew Garfield reboot, so I didn’t quite see the point of yet another Spider-Man.
 As Titus Andromedon (from The Unbreakable Kimmy Schmidt) would say: There are too many Spider-Men!

-But baby Peter’s enthusiastic, amateurish start as your friendly neighborhood Spider-Guy (I mean, Man); Tony Stark’s turn as the drunk uncle we all want to impress; Michelle (Zendaya) and her portraits of despair; and Donald Glover and his ice cream made this my actual-factual favorite Marvel movie.
+But baby Peter’s enthusiastic, amateurish start as your friendly neighbourhood Spider-Guy (I mean, Man); Tony Stark’s turn as the drunk uncle we all want to impress; Michelle (Zendaya) and her portraits of despair; and Donald Glover and his ice cream made this my actual-factual favourite Marvel movie.
 It’s a lot of fun.
 No gritty realism to be found.
 Inspirational but also a mess.
 Like me.

 Thor: Ragnarok (2017) or “It’s Not Hammer Time” (2 hrs 10 min)

 Thor 3.0 finally gave me a god who was a wreck.
 His world is collapsing around him due to the sins of his father.
 Poetic.
 We had spiteful sisters, more daddy issues, the Hulk channeling his fury in an arena, and a fresh new haircut in time for spring!
 I giggled a bit during the other movies (I don’t think I’ve laughed consistently outside of Guardians and Spider-Man), but this was a treat.
 There’s gonna be another Thor movie, right?
 RIGHT?